 Almost all food is caught by pouncing to the ground from a higher vantage point.
 Its wide gaping mouth helps it to scoop prey from the ground, a technique further enhanced by the modified feathers around the mouth, which help to guide the prey into the mouth.
 Its excellent binocular vision and sharp hearing are also key to its hunting success.

 Tawny frogmouths form lifelong pair bonds and can remain together in the same territory for more than ten years.
-The pair will usually raise one clutch of two or three chicks per season, with male and female sharing both incubation and parenting duties.
+The pair will usually raise one clutch of 2 or 3 chicks per season, with male and female sharing both incubation and parenting duties.

 As with most creatures that fly silently through the night, the tawny frogmouth has stirred the human imagination.
 Penned by C. J. Dennis, The Tawny Frogmouth was included in his beautiful 1935 book, The Singing Garden: